emilyjmiles/nyt-reader/README.md

 ### Personal Goals

-- Utilize React and React Router
-- Test the UI/UX using Cypress
+- Thoroughly test the UI/UX using Cypress
 - Utilize Lighthouse and Wave for accessibility
-- Make network requests to API endpoints to retrieve and manipulate data
 - Implement error handling

 <p align="right">(<a href="#readme-top">back to top</a>)</p>